Cray-HPE/ims/Kata.README.md

       [plugins."io.containerd.grpc.v1.cri".containerd.runtimes.kata-qemu.options]
         ConfigPath = "/opt/kata/share/defaults/kata-containers/configuration-qemu.toml"

-If it doesnt exist, this block will need to be included under the [plugins."io.containerd.grpc.v1.cri".containerd]
+If it doesn't exist, this block will need to be included under the [plugins."io.containerd.grpc.v1.cri".containerd]

 If you run into issues when trying to run an IMS job using kata.
 It may not be installed on the ncn in which the IMS job was scheduled.
 To install kata follow the steps below.